- Public Safety

 Police Fire Memorial

 What is the Police Fire Memorial?

 Because of their dedication and service to the community, an idea was brought forth, a vision evolved, and a committee was formed to create a non-profit organization to pursue the construction of a memorial in tribute to the Walker Police and Firefighters.

 This lasting memorial has been built in the City of Walker Central Park, to show the community's appreciation for these dedicated individuals that have unselfishly given of themselves to the protection of the citizens of the City of Walker and Walker Township.

 September 11, 2001 Effort

-Three years later a new effort was started to build our own "Walker Police & Firefighters Memorial."
+Three years later a new effort was started to build our own "Walker Police and Firefighters Memorial."
 It is a place of honor which bears the names of any fallen comrades who make the ultimate sacrifice for our community, and for all those police and firefighters that have dedicated their lives in serving this community.

 Thank you for your generous support of the Walker Police Fire Memorial.